Smithsonian/ai-catalog-binary-trait-extractor/README.md

-# AI Model Catalog Repository Template
+# Binary Trait Extractor for Pedicularis

-This is a template for documenting and cataloging AI model metadata according to the recommendations in Smithsonian's AI Handbook.
+This repository documents a pipeline for extracting structured morphological traits from botanical species descriptions using large language models.
+It follows the Smithsonian AI Model Catalog format.

-## How to Use This Template
+## How to Use This Repository

 ### Quick Start
 1. **Click "Use this template"** on GitHub to create your own repository